-You may have to wait until you give birth before you can enjoy sushi again, Mamas.
+You may have to wait until you give birth before enjoying sushi again, Mamas.
 This is because consuming undercooked or raw fish renders pregnant women vulnerable to infections caused by bacteria and parasites like E.coli, Listeria and Salmonella.

-The Centers for Disease Control and Prevention (CDC) revealed that pregnant women are up to “10 times more likely” to get infected by Listeria.
-In pregnant women, it can be dangerous as it can cause miscarriages, stillbirths, and even death in newborns.
+The Centers for Disease Control and Prevention (CDC) revealed that pregnant women are up to “10 times more likely” to get infected by Listeria, which can cause miscarriages, stillbirths, and even death in newborns.

 Tip: You can still enjoy your sushi, Mamas!
 Just make sure they’re using cooked seafood.

 You will be up against Listeria and other bacteria when you consume unpasteurised dairy products.
 And as mentioned above, listeriosis can cause miscarriage or stillbirth.
 So, what dairy products should you avoid?
 Soft cheeses such as brie, camembert, and gorgonzola should be avoided.
 Unpasteurised cow’s milk or goat’s milk are beverages you should avoid.